paulscherrerinstitute/PsiIpPackage/CommandRef.md

 Add one or more source files to the IP-Core.
 Note that the source files are not copied into the IP-Core but referenced relatively because usually IP-Cores are delivered as GIT repository and already contain the sources.

-Note that the library the source files are compiled into cannot be chosen automatically.
-All files are compiled into a library that is generated automatically for each IP-Core.

-The driver sources must be located in the folder *DRIVER_MAIN/src* due to Limitations of Vivado.
-A folder *DRIVER_MAIN/data* must also exist, also because Vivado expects this folder.
+By default all files are compiled into a library named accoding to the IP-Core name and version but the user can optionally choose a different library using the *lib* parameter.

 **Parameters**
 <table>